jsbots/AutoFish/README.md

 *This feature is available only for [Premium version](https://www.buymeacoffee.com/jsbots/e/96734) of the app*

-To facilitate the use of the bot when you have a single monitor and cannot run it in the background or set up a virtual machine, the Alt-Tab Fishing mode is available.
-This mode enables the bot to focus on the game window only during the casting and fish-catching process.
-After that, it will automatically switch back to the previous window using the Alt + Tab keys.

-With Alt-Tab Fishing mode, you can engage in other activities such as watching videos, browsing the internet, or reading a book while the bot continues to monitor the bobber in the background.
-It's important to note that this mode requires DirectX11 (turned on in the game) for proper functionality.
+Alt-Tab Fishing Mode will simulate so-called "afk fishing": the bot will focus the window only when your character needs to cast, catch or perform any action and then it will lose focus and return you to the previous window by pressing alt-tab.

 Watch <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/1280px-YouTube_full-color_icon_%282017%29.svg.png" width="20"> [Alt-Tab Fishing Test Video](https://youtu.be/lQi6fSxMyL0)